chuv13/vinnymarquez/_posts/2012-04-14-fun-with-knockout-js-intro-to-ko.md

 layout: post
 permalink: /blog/2012/04/14/fun-with-knockout-js-intro-to-ko/
 category: blog
-#categories:
-#  - Personal
-tags:
-  - asp
-  - code
-  - dotnet
-  - knockout.js
-  - mvc 3
-  - software development
+tags: asp code dotnet knockoutjs mvc3
 ---
-Finally!� <a title="MVVM" href="http://en.wikipedia.org/wiki/Model_View_ViewModel" target="_blank">MVVM</a>� implemented using JavaScript for the web!
-The pattern I fell in love with in WPF/Silverlight is now made available to the web via� [Knockout.js][1]!
-After trying out code on the tutorials, I wanted to try using it on top of ASP MVC (If you do not have prior experience to MVVM read this� [article][2]). � So first off, knockout basics.
+Finally! <a title="MVVM" href="http://en.wikipedia.org/wiki/Model_View_ViewModel" target="_blank">MVVM</a> implemented using JavaScript for the web!
+The pattern I fell in love with in WPF/Silverlight is now made available to the web via [Knockout.js][1]!
+After trying out code on the tutorials, I wanted to try using it on top of ASP MVC (If you do not have prior experience to MVVM read this [article][2]).
+So first off, knockout basics.

 **Creating a ViewModel**